• Skip to primary navigation

 Wow!
 I cannot quell my enthusiasm for using bitters in cooking.
 Angostura bitters adds such a punch of flavor to so many everyday foods, that I’m riding high on the possibilities.
 Hence, the burger recipe here, which I’ve added to my collection of all-time favorite burgers.
 The other I shared with you last summer, my Divinely Delicious Burgers.

-I got turned on to the power and versatility of using bitters when asked to develop recipes for a client.
+I got turned on to the power and versatility of bitters when asked to develop recipes for Angostura Bitters.
 Ever since, I’ve been a disciple!
 Angostura bitters is something like a fish sauce (in usage, not taste-wise) that you use to enhance flavor and add another dimension—another layer of flavor.

 ANGOSTURA BURGERS